By 1920s beauty artist Violet Dare –

 Make-up to a Hollywood type

 Another girlfriend of mine turns heads everywhere she goes.
-She is not conventionally beautiful at all, but her secret is by wearing extreme styles of clothes, hairstyle and make-up.
+She is not conventionally beautiful at all, but her secret is to wear extreme styles of clothes, hairstyle and make-up.
 In other wards you simply cannot miss her as she swishes by you.

 These days she is a Pola Negri type !
 Her face is like a sample case representing the very latest in cosmetics.
 Not so long ago it was fashionable to use brown powder, to affect the Egyptian bronze look.
 Before the rest of us knew that this mode was passée, she appeared with a complexions as pale and lovely as Alice Joyce.